-This chapter is related to the aims of Section H3(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe the principles of dialysis and renal replacement fluid".
+This chapter is related to the aims of Section H3(ii) from the 2023 CICM Primary Syllabus, which expects the exam candidate to "understand the pharmacology of renal replacement fluid".
 It is of course unclear what the college might have meant by this learning objective (were the trainees supposed to describe the principles of renal replacement fluid?).
 Interpreted generously one could accept that the general thrust is towards explaining what the dialysate and replacement fluid contain, what the purpose of these constituents is, and what are the consequences of modifying their composition would be.

 - Dialysate is the fluid medium used to exchange solutes with the blood in a dialysis filter